Decorated Navy SEAL Avenged Dog’s Death After Unprovoked Shooting

 Photo Credit: 1.
 Kevin C. Cox / Getty Images 2.
 GreatAmericans DotCom / YouTube

-In a move reminiscent of the John Wick films, retired Navy SEAL Marcus Luttrell took extreme measures to corner those who’d murdered his beloved canine companion.
-The entire incident was captured on a phone call to 911, during which the veteran reached speeds of over 100 M.P.H.
+In a move reminiscent of the John Wick films, retired US Navy SEAL Marcus Luttrell took extreme measures to corner the men who’d murdered his beloved dog.
+The entire incident was captured on a phone call to 911, during which the decorated veteran reached speeds of over 100 MPH.

-Marcus Luttrell began training to become a US Navy SEAL when he was just 14 years old.
-In March 1999, he enlisted in the Navy and attended both boot camp and Hospital Corpsman A-school.
-Upon graduating, he was transferred to Basic Underwater Demolition/SEAL Class 226.
+In March 1999, Luttrell enlisted in the US Navy and attended both Boot Camp and Hospital Corpsman A-school.
+Upon graduating, he was transferred to Basic Underwater/SEAL (BUD/S) Class 226.
 However, a fractured femur delayed his completion of the program, meaning he graduated with Class 228 on April 21, 2000.

-Luttrell then attended Army jump school and SEAL Qualification Training.
-On February 2, 2001, he earned his Navy Enlistment Classification 5326 Combatant Swimmer and Navy Special Warfare Insignia.
-To complete his training, he attended Fort Bragg, North Carolina for the Special Operations Combat Medic course.
+Luttrell then attended jump school and SEAL Qualification Training (SQT), earning his Navy Enlisted Classification (NEC) 5326 Combatant Swimmer (SEAL) and Naval Special Warfare Insignia on February 2, 2001.
+To finish his training, he was sent to Fort Bragg, North Carolina to complete the six-month Special Operations Combat Medic (SOCM) course.

 Operation Red Wings